micropython/micropython/docs/library/network.WLAN.rst

-   hidden         Whether SSID is hidden (boolean) security       Security protocol supported (enumeration, see module constants) key            Access key (string) dhcp_hostname  The DHCP hostname to use reconnects     Number of reconnect attempts to make (integer, 0=none, -1=unlimited) txpower        Maximum transmit power in dBm (integer or float)
+   hidden         Whether SSID is hidden (boolean) security       Security protocol supported (enumeration, see module constants) key            Access key (string) hostname       The hostname that will be sent to DHCP (STA interfaces) and mDNS (if supported, both STA and AP) reconnects     Number of reconnect attempts to make (integer, 0=none, -1=unlimited) txpower        Maximum transmit power in dBm (integer or float)
    =============  ===========